lavinei/lavinei.github.io/_posts/2019-10-24-pybats_example.md

 print(ZAPE(data_1step.Sales, median(samples_1step)))
 ```

-    2.35559921415
+    2.86935166994
-    36.7385246064
+    43.2259680035

 The first loss function is the Mean Absolute Deviation (MAD).
 Note that we're using the median for our point forecast - the median is the optimal forecast for minimizing the MAD, just as the mean is optimal for minimizing the Mean Square Error (MSE).

 The second number is the Zero-Adjusted Absolute Percent Error (ZAPE).
 This is equivalent to the Mean Absolute Percent Error (MAPE), but is still defined even when the sales are 0.
 On days when sales are 0, then the ZAPE loss is equal to the forecast.
 Interpreting this as a percent error metric, we're off by a significant margin - but not bad for noisy sales data either!
 The median is not the optimal forecast to minimize ZAPE, but it's a simple and easy point forecast to obtain.

-Okay, now let's zoom in to just the final 60 days of forecasting, to a more detail picture of our online, sequential forecasts:
+Okay, now let's zoom in to just the final 60 days of forecasting, to a more detailed picture of our online, sequential forecasts:

 ```python